 Dependable C, is an attempt to document a subset of C for developers who want to write Dependable C.

 C is the most portable and widely implemented language available.
-C has been called the Lingua-franca of computing.
+C has been called the lingua franca of computing.
 A problem solved in C will remain solved for the foreseeable future.
 Changes in operating systems, computing environments, or hardware are unlikely to render a well written C implementation obsolete.
 A library written in C will be able to be used from almost any language.
-While many programmers don't use, many can read and understand C. This mean that code written in C can be modified by a larger pool of programmers.
+While many programmers don't use C, many can read and understand C. This mean that code written in C can be modified by a larger pool of programmers.

 If quality is the measure of longevity, C is a prime candidate for writing high quality code.